 I knew of the local parks around my area after visiting them many times with my friends.
 But, I wanted some place new, a place I had never adventured before!

-I was in charge now, no friends to influence me on what we should do, and where we should go.
+I was in charge now, no friends to influence me on what I should do, and where I should go.

 The walk down into the valley to the local scrap metal works, and the towering gasometers which was my initial hurdle, because to get to where I was going, I needed to cross the local river that cut through our town.

-I balanced along the cast iron pipe and scaled the barbed wire gate that was supposed to deter people from attempting the dangerous crossing, but being young & carefree, I was on a mission!
+I balanced along the cast iron pipe and scaled the barbed wire gate.
+This was supposed to deter people from attempting the dangerous crossing, but being young & carefree, I was on a mission!

 Now considered a natural heritage site of Lancashire, it once was home to many of the local cotton mills prior to their demise in the late 60´s.
-For me it was filled with adventure and intrigue, because remember I am only around 9 years old at this time!
+For me it was filled with adventure and intrigue.
+I am only around 9 years old at this time!

 Having passed the mill at the entrance (one of the very few still in operation), I was entering natural beauty.
 Fauna & flora abundant throughout my walk along the road.
 Then the first sign of a footpath came into view, and now it was a new exploration.